National Weather Service United States Department of Commerce

 Check out the Storymap on NWS Spokane, WA for details too!

 Spokane (pronounced Spo-Can) is located in far eastern Washington, just 20 miles west of the Idaho border.
 With close to 230,000 people in Spokane and about half a million in the metro area, Spokane is large enough to have diverse cultural and entertainment opportunities but still has a small city feel.
 The Forecast Office is located west of downtown in a rural area, but most employees have a 30 minute or less commute.
-Housing and cost of living has been on the rise, as elsewhere in the western U.S., although can be affordable, just depends where you look.
+Housing and cost of living have been on the rise, as elsewhere in the Western U.S., although can be affordable, just depends where you look.

 Spokane and the surrounding area offers seemingly endless entertainment opportunities.
 The already beautiful and very popular downtown Riverfront Park has undergone a major improvement project.
 The park's highlight is the cascading Spokane River flowing past attractions like the new ice skating pond and ice ribbon, giant Radio Flyer wagon, rotary fountain, and the 100+ year old carousel; it was also the site of the 1974 World's Fair.
 It is also hosts large outdoor events throughout the year including: the Lilac Bloomsday Run with over 40,000 runners; Hoopfest, the largest 3 on 3 basketball tournament in the world; and Pig Out in the Park which brings together a variety of food and music.